w1tw0lf/Unifi-Device-info/README.md

 ## Scripts

-Create a folder `scripts` in your `config` folder and copy the `unifi_ap.py` and/or `unifi_switch.py` into the folder.
+Create a folder `python_scripts` in your `config` folder and copy the `unifi_mqtt.py`into the folder.
 Edit with details in the section with your details:

 ```
  - `host`       -- the address of the controller host; IP or name